Last update: May 1st, 2022 at 07:32 pm

 Here are our favorite family attractions and activities in Bergen as well as the top family hotels and some useful travel tips.

 Things to Do in Bergen with Kids

-Perfect for a rainy day, this attraction has tons of hands-on activities to delight adults and kids alike.
+Perfect for a rainy day in Bergen with kids, this attraction has tons of hands-on activities to delight the whole family.
 Be sure to check the schedule ahead of time so you can also take in one of their popular 3D films or a science show.
 Please note that VilVite is closed on Monday.
-See website for full schedule.

 Note: Aquariums are often top on our list of things to do in a new city, but as some of the reviews were a little lackluster, we decided to skip it (see reviews).
 If your Norway trip includes a stop in Ålesund, visit the aquarium there instead (Atlantic Sea Park).
 It is fantastic.

 How to Save Money in Bergen

 While in Bergen, we found it helpful to have the Bergen Card for free/discounted admission to attractions, and for the complimentary use of buses and the light rail system.
 Learn more about the Bergen Card here.